do good well consulting

 United States

-do good well consulting was founded in 2002 (and became a certified B Corp in 2018), to help businesses, organizations, and individuals create strategic impact (strategic venture plans & impact business models, strategic philanthropy & giving plans) to connect their values & practices around issues related to sustainability, social & environmental impact, ESG, CSR, JEDI, impact investing, and high impact philanthropy. do good well consulting also helps changemakers find & create impact careers.
-After helping one of the first five businesses in Florida to become a certified B Corp in 2012, Kristin was accepted to participate in Ryan Honeyman's first cohort of B Corp Consultant Training in summer 2015, becoming one of the first B Corp Consultants, ever.
-She had the honor of studying with Dr. Brené Brown in 2019 to become a Certified Dare to Lead(TM) Facilitator and re-certified again in summer 2020 with a focus on justice, equity, diversity, inclusion, and belonging (JEDI-B).
-In January 2022 she graduated from Optimize Coach Training with Heroic (a certified B Corp & Public Benefit Corporation), in July 2022 she earned a certificate in Sustainable Business Strategy from Harvard Business School, and in Summer 2023 she became a B Lab Trained B Consultant.
+Do Good Well Consulting, was founded in 2002 (and became a certified B Corp in 2018), to help individuals and ventures to leverage their time, talent, and resources to create meaningful, strategic impact.
+Since 2012, Do Good Well has focused on empowering businesses, organizations, and individuals to create strategic value (strategic venture plans & impact business models, strategic giving plans & high impact philanthropy, leadership consulting & coaching).
+We particularly enjoy working with high-impact entrepreneurs launching innovative ventures that bridge for-profit and nonprofit models (aka “designed to give” hybrid sibling ventures); we also love helping folks find and create high impact ventures, careers, and leadership opportunities.
+After helping one of the first five businesses in Florida to become a certified B Corp in 2012, Dr. Kristin Joys, our founder, participated in Ryan Honeyman's first cohort of B Corp Consultant Training in summer 2015, becoming one of the first B Corp Consultants.
+Kristin had the honor of studying with Dr. Brené Brown in 2019 to become a Certified Dare to Lead(TM) Facilitator.
+In July 2022 she earned a certificate in Sustainable Business Strategy from Harvard Business School, and in Summer 2023 she became a B Lab Trained B Consultant.

 Overall B Impact Score